combiz/nf-core-scflow/README.md

 Many thanks to others who have helped out along the way, including (but not limited to): @pditommaso, @drpatelh, @ewels, @apeltzer.

-We thank the following people for their extensive assistance in the development of this pipeline:

 ## Contributions and Support

 If you would like to contribute to this pipeline, please see the [contributing guidelines](.github/CONTRIBUTING.md).